Derivation of the Variational Bayes Equations: The Variational Free Energy: Log-Likelihood Expectation and Entropy

 We also take note of the interpretation offered by Friston (2015) \cite{Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition}, which states that $L(\tilde{x}) = -\ln \: {p(\tilde{\psi},\tilde{s},\tilde{a},\tilde{r}|m)}$ (see Lemma 3.1 and also Eqn.
 3.2), or more specifically

 so that $L$ is defined as the \textit{negative} of the sum of the logarithm of the joint probability of the external and internal (representational) units, together with the Markov blanket units.
+(The dependence on the model parameter $m$ is implicit.)

 We have previously addressed the nature of $L$ in Subsection~\ref{subsec:rewriting-KL-divergence}, and thus will just briefly recapitulate cogent arguments here.

 First, we examine the term $\ln \: p(x_i,y_i|\theta)$.
 The joint probability of the dependent variables $y_i$, co-occurring with the independent variables $x_i$, as conditioned by the model system parameters $\theta$, is consistent with Friston's notation involving a joint probability distribution.